LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/strings/template-literals.rst

 .. index:: ! template literal

-The ECMAScript specifications define the standard for JavaScript.
-The 6th edition, known as ES2015, added **template literals**, which allow for the automatic insertion of expressions (including variables) into strings.
+**Template literals** allow for the automatic insertion of expressions (including variables) into strings.

 While normal strings are enclosed in single or double quotes (``'`` or ``"``), template literals are encolsed in back-tick characters, `````.
 Within a template literal, any expression surrounded by ``${ }`` will be evaluated, with the resulting value included in the string.